pcwu2022/Obsidian-Vault/Startup/Nouns/Values.md

 ## Five world-leading examples of company values

-Google (Alphabet), Apple, and Patagonia and Unilever  each define their core company values in unique ways that reflect their organizational goals and culture.
+Google (Alphabet), [[Apple]], and Patagonia and Unilever  each define their core company values in unique ways that reflect their organizational goals and culture.
 Here’s a brief overview of how these companies describe their core values:

 ### Google (Alphabet):